jjhenrichs/Doggy-Daycare/README.md

 ## Lessons Learned

-- Created a website with Responsive Layout using Flexbox
+- Create a website with Responsive Layout using Flexbox
+- Able to postion and layout content with CSS
+- Define the structure of a website with HTML5

 ## Project Status

 Completed.
-Though I am open to suggestions
+Though I am open to suggestions.

 ## Acknowledgements

-This project is part of the [Codecademy](https://www.codecademy.com) Front-End Engineer Paths
+This project is part of the [Codecademy](https://www.codecademy.com) Front-End Engineer Path